Renewable energy: Technical potential

-This represents approximately 14 times current global energy demand.
-However, it is highly intermittent, and it is not feasible to cover most of the earth surface to collect all wind.

-Combined Solar and Wind

-With current technology, at least 6,700 PWh per year can be captured from solar and wind, which is more than 100 times global energy demand..

-Hydropower

-Gross Theoretical Potential: Approximately 52 PWh/year distributed over 11.8 million potential locations worldwide.

-In kilowatts: 52,000,000,000,000 kWh/year (52 trillion kWh/year).

-This equals to about 33% of annually required energy.

-Geothermal Energy

-Conventional Geothermal: Technical potential above 10 PWh/year.

-Enhanced Geothermal Systems (EGS): About 600 terawatts (TW) of geothermal capacity using thermal resources within 8 km of depth, equivalent to about 4,000 PWh of technical potential for annual generation.

-The full technical potential of next-generation geothermal systems is sufficient to meet global electricity demand 140 times over and is second only to solar PV among renewable technologies.

-Other Ocean Technologies

-Rooftop Solar PV, Wave, and Tidal: Technical potentials above 1 PWh/year each.

-Ocean Thermal Energy Conversion (OTEC): Technical potential above 10 PWh/year.

-Salinity Gradient: Technical potential above 0.1 PWh/year.

-Overall Technical Potential

-When including all renewable energy sources, the global technical potential ranges from 164 to 27,200 PWh/year, which is 6.6 to 1,101 times the 2021 electricity consumption of 24.7 PWh/year.

-Economic Potential
+Solar PV has a technical potential of around 5,800 PWh per year; almost 100 as much as is used annually.
+The technical potential of wind energy (onshore + offshore) is nearly 900 PWh per year.
+The theoretical potential of hydropower is about 52 PWh per year.
+Conventional geothermal could be above 10 PWh/year, enhanced geothermal systems could be about 4,000 PWh.

 The literature assessing the global economic potential of renewables shows that the economic potential is higher than current and near-future electricity demand.
 More specifically:

 Around 60% of the world's solar resource and 15% of its wind resource is already economically competitive compared with local fossil fuel generation.

 Market and industry trends

+Production of technology such as renewable energy sources starts a positive feedback loop to form what has been called a virtuous cycle—the opposite of a vicious cycle.
+For example, as more and more solar modules are deployed, prices fall because of the economies of scale, allowing the technology to become cost-competitive in new applications that in turn increase demand for more deployment.

+Though the share of electricity generation from renewables has increased since 2010, there is substantial variance among major world regions.

+In 2025, growth in solar, wind and other low-carbon electric power exceeded the overall growth in demand for electricity, reducing reliance on fossil fuels and helping to curb greenhouse gas emissions.

 Most new renewables are solar, followed by wind then hydro then bioenergy.
 Investment in renewables, especially solar, tends to be more effective in creating jobs than coal, gas or oil.
 Worldwide, renewables employ about 12 million people as of 2020, with solar PV being the technology employing the most at almost 4 million.
 However, as of February 2024, the world's supply of workforce for solar energy is lagging greatly behind demand as universities worldwide still produce more workforce for fossil fuels than for renewable energy industries.

 In 2021, China accounted for almost half of the global increase in renewable electricity.

-There are 3,146 gigawatts installed in 135 countries, while 156 countries have laws regulating the renewable energy sector.
+There were 3,146 gigawatts installed in 135 countries, while 156 countries have laws regulating the renewable energy sector.

+The International Renewable Energy Agency reported that during 2025 renewables accounted for 85.6% of new electricity generation capacity globally, with solar photovoltaics providing nearly three-quarters of the increase.
+At the end of 2025, renewables constituted 49.4% of global installed electricity generating capacity.

 Globally in 2020 there are over 10 million jobs associated with the renewable energy industries, with solar photovoltaics being the largest renewable employer.
 The clean energy sectors added about 4.7 million jobs globally between 2019 and 2022, totaling 35 million jobs by 2022.